BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Results

-Fitting to the real BK18 data with the estimator validated in Section~\ref{app:ldiff_val}, Table~\ref{tab:angle_diff} shows best-fit values for the $\beta(\ell)$ function at each $\ell$ breakpoint.
+Fitting to the real BK18 data with the estimator validated in Sec.~\ref{app:ldiff_val}, Table~\ref{tab:angle_diff} and Fig.~\ref{fig:eb_curves_lb} show best-fit values for the $\beta(\ell)$ function at each $\ell_b$ breakpoint.
 In all cases, the data prefer values of $\Delta\beta_{\ell_b}$ consistent with zero at $\leq1\sigma$, and no statistically significant deviations are observed.

 These results provide the first model-independent constraints on multipole-dependent birefringence from BICEP/\textit{Keck} data.
 They demonstrate the viability of CMB polarization spectra to probe time-varying parity-violating physics without strong assumptions about the underlying dynamics.